Skip to main content

 Can College Athletes Unionize?

-The question of whether college athletes can unionize has been a hot topic for years.
 The law around this issue is complicated.
-The National Labor Relations Act (NLRA) allows employees to form unions, but are student-athletes to be considered employees under the NLRA?
+The National Labor Relations Act (NLRA) allows employees to form unions.
+But are student-athletes considered employees under the NLRA?
 The Supreme Court and other courts have given some guidance on this issue, but it's not settled yet.

-Are Football Players Employees?
+Are College Football Players Employees?

-The idea that college athletes, such as football or basketball players, are employees has been debated at length.
 In 2015, football players at Northwestern University sought classification as employees.
 Northwestern University is a private university.
 These football players argued they were entitled to certain rights and obligations in a bid to organize a union.
 However, this was rejected by the National Labor Relations Board.

 Pro-Unionization Arguments

 People who think college athletes should be able to form a union say it's about fairness.
 These athletes bring in a lot of money for academic institutions and athletic conferences, but often get little in return or don't get paid at all.
-A union would use collective bargaining to help athletes get better conditions, like health care or a share of the revenue.
-The National College Players Association supports this view and fights for athletes' rights.

 Those who argue for unionization for college athletes claim it would provide them with several benefits.
 These benefits include: